-17 Wedding Hacks Every Bride Should Know
+19 Wedding Hacks to Make Every Bride’s Life Easier

 14. For a modern touch, opt for food trucks at your wedding to save money on catering.

-15. Have your bridesmaids rent their dresses from an online retailer like Rent the Runway since they’ll more than likely only be wearing the dress once.
+15. Have your bridesmaids rent their dresses from an online retailer like Rent the Runway—especially because they’ll likely only wear the dress once.

-16. Invest in a personalized stamp with you and your hubby-to-be’s names and address on it—a thank you note time-saver!
+16. Invest in a personalized stamp with you and your hubby-to-be’s names and address on it—a “thank you” note time-saver!

 17. Have your photographer only photograph the ceremony to save cash, and rely on friends’ photos for the reception (extra points if you create a hashtag, which will function as a real-time wedding album).